 4. Tend to your roots

 Yes, as homeowners, we all love large beautiful trees in our yard to provide shade and add to our yard’s aesthetic value.
 However, often these tree roots grow into your sewer lines.
-That’s why it’s imperative to hire a professional like Nick’s Plumbing and Sewer to clean the line at least once a year.
+That’s why it’s imperative to hire a professional like Nick’s Plumbing and Air Conditioning to clean the line at least once a year.

 How often should sewer lines be cleaned?